Wood Stove Portable

 What Food Should I Stock?

-It is important to have a variety of different kinds of food stocked.
-You especially need to have non-perishable items as it will be very difficult to keep things cold if the power goes out.
-Here’s a list of survival items you will want to stock:
+Having various kinds of food products in your food storage stash is essential.
+You especially need non-perishable items, as keeping things cold if the power goes out will be tough.
+Here’s a list of survival items you’ll want to stock:

 1. Wheat Berries